Jump To Section

 I long for Kyoto.

-How to Write a Haiku in 4 Easy Steps
+How to Write a Haiku Poem in 4 Easy Steps

 - Decide what kind of haiku you’d like to write.
-You can choose to follow the 5-7-5 syllable style, or decide you want to be more experimental with your structure.
-If you’re writing in English, you’ll separate your poem into three lines.
+You can choose to follow the 5-7-5 syllable style, or decide you want to be more experimental with your structure and adjust the number of syllables.
+If you’re writing an English haiku, you’ll separate your poem into three lines.

 - Determine your subject matter.
 Pay attention to small details around you.
 Nature themes are most common in haiku, so start to notice things like birds or leaves outside, the way the air feels, or even a smell in the air.
 Many haiku are about very simple natural elements of day-to-day life.